The nearly century-old teardrop pull-behind design gets a sleek, stylized upgrade by (of all people) a boat builder.

 Chesapeake Light Craft Teardrop Trailer

 CLC notes on its site that do-it-yourself teardrop builds have been around for a while.
 The site notes DIY ads dating back to the 1930s.

 The technique of combining marine-grade plywood with epoxy has been used in boat building since the 60’s, and it’s highly effective for the do-it-yourselfer.
 While it’s likely to have been applied to trailers in the past, this is a slick design.

 There are certainly some outlandish and gorgeous custom builds out there.
 But the CLC kit looks great and fairly easy to build.

 And the price is very reasonable for the average Joe.

-The basic build is an 8-ft.-long, 5-ft.-wide “canned ham” design.
-CLC claims anyone—pardon, any two people—up to 6’6″ can stretch out comfortably on the queen-size air mattress the trailer accommodates.
+The basic build is an 8-foot-long, 5-foot-wide “canned ham” design.
+CLC claims anyone — pardon, any two people — up to 6’6″ can stretch out comfortably on the queen-size air mattress the trailer accommodates.

 An optional galley kit fits in the rear, and additional upgrades like storage box and roof-rack kit are available.